Application delivery methods

 The beauty of unifying delivery methods in this way is that students only need to go to one place for all their software (AppsAnywhere), with just one 'launch' button regardless of the technology that's running in the background.

-Supported delivery methods
+Other software delivery methods

 From AppsAnywhere, students can launch software that you may wish to keep in your base build image; software that's installed on the machine they're using.
 For many of our customers, this includes the Microsoft Office 365 apps like Word, Excel and PowerPoint.
 Supporting locally-installed apps streamlines the students' experience, by making AppsAnywhere the only place they need to go to get ALL the software they need.